On-call policy template

 On-call expectations

-What employees must do during on-call periods — availability, response times and restrictions.
+What employees must do while on call — availability, contactability and any travel-distance limits.

 Compensation